MichaelAbebaw/Banner-Text/README.md

 # Banner Text
 Writes a stylish banner text to a terminal.
-It supports characters from a-z.
+Only supports characters from a-z.

 ## Command
 `Badge <text> [symbol]`